Butterfly lighting for portraits – how and when to use it

 This photo was lit by direct sunlight in the butterfly light position.
 You can see the change in the lighting pattern with the slight rotation of Katie’s head.
 The photo on the left is a perfect butterfly lighting pattern, whereas on the right it’s a little off.

-So, if your subject turns their head slightly sideways, the pattern will shift.
-If they move further, so that the light is more to the side of the subject, it’ll change to a loop lighting pattern.
-If they turn their head even further their nose will cast more of a shadow on their cheek and it’ll eventually transform into a Rembrandt lighting pattern if they turn their head far enough.
+Turning so the light is more to their side, changes it to a loop lighting pattern.
+Even further and their nose will cast more of a shadow on their cheek transforming the pattern into a Rembrandt lighting pattern.

 Moving butterfly lighting to the side